Prison Documents - Table of Contents

 /mines blockEvent

-There are 9 sub-commands, which includes add and list, which are probably the most important of the commands.
+There are 10 sub-commands (two under blocks), which includes add and list, which are probably the most important of the commands.

 In the above screen print, the sub-commands have as a parameter named row.
 See the next section in this document for more information.